Completed Interactive Mural at Northridge School 2013

 The mission of Horses Across the Valley is to raise awareness of the historical, cultural and artistic heritage of the San Fernando Valley.
 We have selected the horse for this project because of its historical importance to the Valley.
 Part of the long, rich history with the horse goes back to a time when the Spaniards, under their leader Gaspar de Portolá, rode into the San Fernando Valley for the first time.
 Horse ranches sprang up almost overnight and when the film industry discovered that the Valley could double for the Wild West, the cameras started rolling.

-Through this Valley-wide celebration, we seek to engage the community in exploring Valley history, art and culture for the purpose of raising funds for A) The Museum of the San Fernando Valley & the Public Art Initiative, B) San Fernando Valley Arts & Cultual Center and its member organizations and C) Organizations that support leading horse-related charities and animal advocacy in the Valley.
+Through this Valley-wide celebration, we seek to engage the community in exploring Valley history, art and culture for the purpose of raising funds for A) The Museum of the San Fernando Valley's Public Art Initiative, B) San Fernando Valley Arts & Cultural Center and its member organizations and C) Organizations that support leading horse-related charities and animal advocacy in the Valley.

 With the support of Valley businesses, philanthropists, civic leaders and the media, this exciting fundraising project is expected to bring the Valley together like no other event before.

 If you are interested in sponsoring a horse, please contact Michael Stevens.
-If you are an artist and or want to learn more about the Horses Across The Valley program, please contact Jackie Langa or Carolyn Uhri today.
+If you are an artist and or want to learn more about the Horses Across The Valley program, please contact Jackie Langa or are an artist, please contact Carolyn Uhri today.